sandeepkunkunuru/arch-notes/network/vpc_subnets.md

 Read 1 MB sequentially from network   10,000,000 ns Read 1 MB sequentially from disk      30,000,000 ns (20,000,000) Send packet CA->Netherlands->CA      150,000,000 ns
 ```

+- A key driver for in-memory databases/caches ex:  redis and voltDB.
+Thus enabling lambda architectures which combines streaming and batch together to aid two concurrent and different use cases
+  - get me quick count
+  - let's handle/see/analyze data a bit.